iAmGroute/NPTpy/TreeOfOwnership.md

     A     ---> EvenBetterSomething s:
         pass
     ```
-* The method declarations are to be copied from source with only those optional arguements that are used in the actual calls (with the default values removed, if any).
-A function without `self` as its first arguement will be considered a class function (and colorized differently), not an object method!
+* The method declarations are to be copied from source with only those optional arguments that are used in the actual calls (with the default values removed, if any).
+A function without `self` as its first argument will be considered a class function (and colorized differently), not an object method!
 * Keywords like `async` may be added after the `:` and a lot of spaces :wink:.
 * Sometimes you can use `*` together with letters like a glob to refer to many similar functions.

 #### Tips
 To get nice colorization, you can set your editor to interpret it as 'Makefile' (works well at least in Sublime Text 3).

-## This is still not set in stone, many things may be changed or added in the future :no_mouth:
+### This is still not set in stone, many things may be changed or added in the future :no_mouth:

-*(BTW, everything noted here is totally informal and may in some cases contradict 'real' theory.
-This format and ideas on interpretation of any piece of code are meant only for the contributors of this particular repository and might not apply that well in other cases.)*
+*(BTW, everything noted here is totally informal.
+This format and ideas on interpretation of any piece of code are meant only for this particular repository and might not apply that well in other cases.)*